'All Quiet at the Western Front', 'Banshees' take first BAFTA wins

 Michelle Yeoh, who has already won awards for her portrayal of a laundromat owner unexpectedly introduced to an alternate multiverse in "Everything Everywhere", and Cate Blanchett, who plays a gay conductor of a Berlin orchestra whose career comes tumbling down due to an abuse scandal in "Tár", are the two favourites for the leading actress prize.

-"It's been at times really overwhelming, and at times we were wondering is it really happening and then (I'm) just so deliriously happy for everyone involved," Yeoh told Reuters of her film's strong start so far during awards season.
+In response, London police said they did not and could not ban anyone from attending a private event.
+Decisions on attendance were for event organizers, it said.

+Sandy Powell became the first costume designer to get the BAFTA Fellowship, the highest honour bestowed by the Academy.

-Actress Helen Mirren, who won both a BAFTA and an Oscar for her portrayal of Queen Elizabeth in 2006 film "The Queen", led a tribute to the late monarch, who died in September.
-Her grandson and BAFTA President Prince William and his wife were both in attendance at the ceremony.
+The BAFTAs also remembered Britain's late Queen Elizabeth, who died in September.
+Actress Helen Mirren, who won both a BAFTA and an Oscar for her portrayal of Elizabeth in 2006 film "The Queen", led a tribute.